Menstrual Cups vs Tampons and Pads

 Once you learn about all the toxins and chemicals associated with using disposable menstrual products like tampons and pads, you may want to keep them as far away from your body as possible.
 And who could blame you?
 Something you probably grew up believing was safe, has turned into a chemical-laced, synthetic convenience that may actually be doing more harm than good.

-On the other hand, menstrual cups from Daisy Cups are 100% non-toxic.
+On the other hand, menstrual cups from Daisy Cups are 100% non-toxic and danger-free.
 In addition to not exposing you to chemicals, they also reduce your exposure to TSS.
 They don’t dry out your vagina or change your vaginal pH, and they’re good for your personal environment as well as the planet.

 Not to mention they’ll save you a fortune in what you likely currently spend on monthly tampons and pads.